luciana/lucianabruscino.com/README.md

 ## lucianabruscino.com

-Simple HTML static website to create a presence online.
+Simple HTML static website to establish a presence online.

 This is an AWS hosted Static website hosting in AWS S3 with AWS Route 53.